-1. Participant starts on hands and knees.
-2. Participant straightens one leg at a time and put the balls of their feet on the floor.
-3. Participant's hands are placed below their shoulders.
-4. Participant's body should make a straight line from their heels to their shoulders.
-5. Participant should keep their abdominal muscles tight and their back straight.
-6. Participant should hold this position in the correct form for as long as possible.
+- 1. Participant starts on hands and knees. - 2.
+Participant straightens one leg at a time and put the balls of their feet on the floor. - 3.
+Participant's hands are placed below their shoulders. - 4.
+Participant's body should make a straight line from their heels to their shoulders. - 5.
+Participant should keep their abdominal muscles tight and their back straight. - 6.
+Participant should hold this position in the correct form for as long as possible.

 NOTES:

-1. Participant should always have a straight back and should never make an "A" body shape while completing this exercise.
-2. Stop the test when correct form cannot be maintained for 5 seconds or longer.
+- 1. Participant should always have a straight back and should never make an "A" body shape while completing this exercise. - 2.
+Stop the test when correct form cannot be maintained for 5 seconds or longer.
 That means when any movement such as bending, sagging or swaying occurs at the elbows, shoulders, trunk or knees.

 SCORING: Total time until participant breaks form is recorded.
 After the max of 55 seconds the max score has been achieved.

-MODIFICATIONS Participants with mobility impairments in the hands, wrists or forearms can complete this test with their elbows and forearms on the ground.
+Participants with mobility impairments in the hands, wrists or forearms can complete this test with their elbows and forearms on the ground.
 Note that this test is more difficult so form should be monitored even more closely.

-Goal
+Week 6 March 24th-April 5th

+Competition: Plank- How long can you hold a plank.
+Can be adapted to wall plank or seated arm hold from a chair.

+Compete against your teammates then SUBMIT the winner's top score.
+One top score per team/class.

+Get your body moving up by doing 3 sets of each of the following exercises

+Plan hold up to 60 seconds

+Lateral Arm Raise Hold

 Your body needs water to keep it working properly.
 Drink enough water throughout the day to stay healthy, hydrated and perform at your best.

-Tips to Share

 Water is an important fuel for sports and life.
 Drinking the right amount of water is important for your health and can help your sport performance.

 Did you know that dehydration of 1-2% of your body weight can decrease your sport performance?
 You lose water every day when you go to the bathroom, sweat, and even when you breathe.
 If you lose too much water without drinking more, your body won't work as well.

 Don't wait until you are thirsty for a drink - drink water before, during and after your workout or sport practice.
-It will be hot in Orlando, Florida, so it is especially important to watch out for the signs of dehydration:

-You feel thirsty
+- You feel thirsty

 - You are tired or sluggish

-- You have a headache
+- · You have a headache

 - Your mouth is dry

 - Your urine is dark yellow or brown

 Talk to your coach if you think you are dehydrated.
 Drink water right away, slow down and cool off.

 ADAPTED MOVEMENTS

 Use the movements on the following pages for adapted use.

 UPPER BODY ENDURANCE

-S E A T E D J U M P I N G J A C K S

 MATERIALS

-Stopwatch

-GOAL

 The seated jumping jack will test range of motion and aerobic capacity.

 See how many you can do in one minute.

-PROCEDURE AND SCORING

 PREPARATION:

 The athlete should start in a comfortable, seated position in a chair or their mobility assistive device.
 Make sure the chair or device cannot move during exercise.
-EXERCISE:

 - 1. Sit tall in your chair. - 2.
 Start with your arms by your sides. - 3.
 Raise both arms out to the side and over your head. - 4.
 Return your arms to your sides and repeat. - 5.
 Do as many as you can in one minute with good form.

 SCORING: One point for each jumping jack done in under one minute.
 Record the points in the score sheet.

-CORE STRENGTH

-CHAIR BACK EXTENSIONS

-MATERIALS

-Stopwatch

-GOAL

 A seated back extension measures no only your core strength but your ability to maintain your upper body balance and endurance.
 Core strength is an important part of good posture in your chair.

-PROCEDURE AND SCORING

 PREPARATION: